zhangzhanluo/FSP-exercise/README.md

 More details about the mentioned selection method and crossover method can be referenced in [this article](https://blog.csdn.net/u012750702/article/details/54563515) (in Chinese).
 Elite strategy is employed to make sure the the population will at least not be worse than the former ones.

-The difference between the selection methods and crossover method is analyzed.
+The difference between the selection methods and crossover methods is analyzed.
 Using Championship selection method and PMX crossover method, the revolution goes like this:

 <div align=center><img width="1200" src="02_Results\GA\GA_Revolution_with_Championship_Selection_PMX_Crossover_False_Good_Start.png"/></div>